 Directors Fiduciary Duties

 In accordance with the Companies Act 2006, the Board complies with: a duty to act within their powers; a duty to promote the success of the Company; a duty to exercise independent judgement; a duty to exercise reasonable care, skill and diligence; a duty to avoid conflicts of interest; a duty not to accept benefits from third-parties and a duty to declare any interest in a proposed transaction or arrangement.

 Ariana Resources plc is incorporated in England (Registration Number 05403426).
-The main country of operation is the Republic of Turkey.
+The main countries of operation Australia, Cyprus, Kosovo and Turkiye.

 The Company is subject to the UK City Code on Takeovers and Mergers.